 Video Game Rental- Collect a great video game collection and rent it out.
 You can even charge late fees.

 Video Rental- Rent out your DVDs or videos.

-Blog- Blog about a passion or niche and earn money with affiliate links, adsence or sponsors.
+Blog- Blog about a passion or niche and earn money with affiliate links, Adsense or sponsors.

-YouTube- Make YouTube videos and advertize.
+YouTube- Make YouTube videos and advertise.
 Get paid by becoming a Youtube partner.

 Homegrown Produce- Grow your own garden and sell the produce at a farmers market or to neighbors.